stackrox/stackrox/roxctl/netpol/connectivity/map/exposure_analysis.md

 The goal of exposure analysis, is to provide additional information of potential permitted connectivity to the output of `roxctl netpol connectivity map` command.

-The report can give hints to where network policies may be tightened, or help validate that no unexpected exposure is present due to policies misconfiguration.
+The report contains hints to where network policies may be tightened, or help validate that no unexpected exposure is present due to policies misconfiguration.

 Exposure-analysis is supported with `txt, md, csv, json, dot` output formats.